maciekmalachowski/Crypto-charts-site/README.md

 <h1 align="center" id="app-appearance"> App appearance 🔍</h1>

-- Application has a *sidebar* which is responsible for all activities related to cryptocurrency analysis.
+- The application has a *sidebar*, which is responsible for all activities related to cryptocurrency analysis.
-- Cryptocurrency analysis returns us information within a specified interval such as:
+- Cryptocurrency analysis returns us information within a specified interval, such as:
     - Current price
     - Highest price
     - Lowest price
     - Mean price
 - It also displays a *chart*, which we can freely modify.
-> ### Binance server that is being used is set to time zone UTC+0
+> ### The Binance server that is being used is set to the time zone UTC+0

 <p align="center"><img src="media/appearance.gif"></p>

 <h1 align="center" id="download">Download 💾</h1>

-### Mercury has option to export executed notebook to PDF or HTML.
+### Mercury has the option to export an executed notebook to PDF or HTML.
 It is very simple.
-Click Download button in the sidebar and select desired format:
+Click the Download button in the sidebar and select the desired format:
 <p align="center"><img src="media/download.png"></p>

-> ### First time PDF download will trigger `pyppeteer` download and installation if not available in the system.
+> ### A first-time PDF download will trigger `pyppeteer` download and installation if it is not available in the system.

 #### Make sure you have Chromium installed.
 It can be done with the following command:
 ```